 A. I had a great challenge of proving that I had served in the armed forces once I left service.
 A lot of businesses and employers wanted to give some type of discount to people who served in the military, but there wasn’t an ID card or easy way to prove that you had served.

 Q: You’ve said that it’s really hard to talk about digital identity verification without talking about fraud.
 Could you talk about the three primary types of fraud?
-First-party, third-party, and synthetic identity fraud?
+First-party fraud, third-party fraud, and synthetic identity fraud?

 A. Third-party fraud is where I’ve taken Brian Chidester’s personally identifiable information (PII) and used it to impersonate you.
 This information is accessible through multiple channels because of all the data breaches that we’ve had.
 It’s not very hard to get access to people’s name, date of birth, address, Social Security number, etc.